Function Reference: longbone_Geometry

 longbone_Geometry (filename) will analyze the 3D model specified in filename provided that it conforms to the Wavefront OBJ file format and it is a pure tringular mesh.
 The function will automatically determine the type of long bone in filename and register the required initial alignment points according to the bone type.
 The 3D model is assumed to be in mm units and present in the working directory.

-folder, which must be a char string, defines the relative or absolute path to the directory containing the 3D model in filename.
+folder, which must be a character vector, defines the relative or absolute path to the directory containing the 3D model in filename.
 When omitted, the current working directory is assumed.

-bones must be cell array of strings specifying one or more long bones that should be analyzed. longbone_Geometry will only analyze the 3D model if it matches one of the bones named in bones.
+bones must be cell array of character vectors specifying one or more long bones that should be analyzed. longbone_Geometry will only analyze the 3D model if it matches one of the bones named in bones, unless the 'Force' option is also selected, in which case the user must specify a single bone such as in {'Force', 'Humerus'}.
 Valid options are:

 1. For the humerus, these points must be positioned anteriorly on the trochlea and capitulum at the distal end of the humerus.